 - Adding that starchy pasta-cooking water to the sauce helps emulsify it, ensuring it's smooth and creamy.

-- 4 ounces Parmigiano-Reggiano cheese (115g), grated on the fine holes of a box grater, plus more for serving (see note)
+4 ounces Parmigiano-Reggiano cheese (115g), grated on the fine holes of a box grater, plus more for serving (see notes)

 In a large heatproof bowl, combine butter and cheese.
 In a medium pot of salted boiling water, cook pasta until al dente.
 Using tongs, a strainer, or a spider, transfer pasta to bowl with cheese and butter.

 Add 1/2 cup hot pasta-cooking water, then, using tongs, toss repeatedly until butter is melted and a creamy, emulsified sauce forms.
 If pasta seems too dry, add a splash or two of additional pasta water until desired consistency is reached.
 Season with salt, if necessary.
 Serve, sprinkling more cheese on top at the table.

 Look for a young Parmigiano-Reggiano, preferably aged for less than 18 months (a younger cheese will be sweeter and less spicy, which works well in this dish).
 Alternatively, Grana Padano makes a good substitution as it's a very similar cheese to Parmesan, but typically aged less.

 |Servings: 3 to 4|